 No, sandpaper is not made of sand.
-It is made of abrasive minerals like aluminium oxide or garnet glued onto a paper backing.
+It is made of abrasive minerals like aluminum oxide or garnet glued onto a paper backing.
 These minerals have sharp points or edges.
 That is why sandpaper looks like a cutting tool, like a saw or a chisel (Britannica.com).
 The difference between sandpaper and larger tools is that sandpaper cannot be sharpened.

 When you push sandpaper across a piece of wood, the abrasive grains cut tiny shavings out of the surface.
-These shavings look like dust, or shavings produced by other cutting tools.
+These shavings look like dust or shavings produced by other cutting tools.
 These shavings are called swarf.

 Some sandpaper has spaces between the abrasive grains known as an open coat.
 The spaces between the sandpaper help prevent clogging by giving the swarf a place to go.
 Some types of sandpaper have a high degree of friability, meaning the abrasive grains fragment when heat and pressure are applied, creating new sharp edges, and allowing the sandpaper to renew itself.